rahilchopda/HELLO_WORLD/README.md

 ## Breakdown of end to end steps

-Create a pandas dataframe to read the youtube_dataset.csv file.
+Create a pandas dataframe to read the vgsales.csv file.
 Using df.info(), we display all dataframe information.
 The df.info() function displays Columns, Column number, data kinds (integer, object, etc.), and if any Columns have values or null values.
 Also shown is dataframe memory use.
 We enter a command to display the dataframe's rows and columns, revealing its shape.